zaaarf/route-cartographer/README.md

-# Route Mapper
+# Route Compass
-Just a little program I needed for work.
-Reads Spring's route mapping annotations in a project and writes down all about them.
+An annotation processor that reads Spring Web's annotations to write down a map of all the routes in your projects: their paths, parameters, methods...

+It's a small program I found myself needing at work.
+Don't count on it being production-ready.